Ms Jacqueline Svenson

 Biography

 Jacquie is a Clinical Teacher/Solicitor at the University of Newcastle Legal Centre (UNLC) admitted to the Supreme Court of NSW and in continuing practice since 2002.
 As part of her practice she provides clinical supervision to law students at the UNLC and teaches into the Law School's Practice Program, Bachelor of Laws and Juris Doctor degrees.
-Jacquie’s expertise is in unfair dismissal, discrimination and high profile public environmental interest cases.
+Jacquie’s expertise is in public interest environmental advice & casework, particularly judicial review.

-In her spare time Jacquie is a fiction writer, convenor of Newcastle Climate Change Response https://www.facebook.com/groups/1216525535154056/, and mother of two.
-Her first commercially published work of fiction Direct Action is due out through Lacuna https://www.lacunapublishing.com/index.php/titles/fiction in July 2019.
+Jacquie is a mother of two and when not at work is convenor of Newcastle Climate Change Response https://www.facebook.com/groups/1216525535154056/, undertaking a PhD in creative writing at the University of Newcastle and a fiction writer.
+Her first commercially published work of fiction Direct Action was published through Lacuna https://www.lacunapublishing.com/index.php/titles/fiction in July 2019.

-AWARDS: University of Newcastle Faculty of Business and Law Excellence in External Engagement Staff Award.
+Joint Winner (UNLC team), University of Newcastle Faculty of Business and Law Excellence in External Engagement Staff Award (2015).

 Research Expertise